Benjamin Sanford

 He has degrees from Georgetown University’s School of Foreign Service and Columbia University Business School.

-Mr. Mumma lives in Summit, New Jersey with his wife Kathy, to whom he has been happily married since 1983, and has six children and seventeen grandchildren.
+Mr. Mumma has been happily married to his wife Kathy since 1983, and has six children and seventeen grandchildren.

 Ryan Colby

 Ryan Colby joined Becket in May 2014 as a Communications Assistant shortly after completing an internship with the Heritage Foundation.
-Before making his way to D.C.
-Ryan attended the College of Charleston where he earned a B.A. in Communications and a minor in Political Science.
+Before moving to D.C., Ryan attended the College of Charleston, where he earned a B.A. in Communications and a minor in Political Science.

 As the Director of Communications, Ryan helps oversee the communications strategies for clients and cultivate Becket’s institutional reputation in the media.